alexbfree/thesis/src/chapter-1.md

 Through Case Study Two [[Chapter 5](#chapter-5)] (which explores relationships with service providers in everyday life - especially those where GDPR rights apply), recommendations for thinking differently about the use of data (and especially access to it) in such relationships were produced:

 - Policymakers are recommended to regulate and provide guidance to improve GDPR response quality, to improve enforcement and protection of data rights, and to redesign future policies to consider ongoing access to and understanding of data rather than one-time file delivery.
-- Data holders are presented with business opportunities of improving data transparency in order to improve customer loyalty.
+- Data holders are presented with evidence that improving data transparency can improve customer loyalty.
 Treating data as a co-owned resource could increase engagement, and an untapped demand for personal data ecosystems is identified.
 - Individuals are advised of the importance of their personal data, given it contains meaningful and potentially valuable information about their lives.
 Individuals are recommended to exert their data rights to improve their awareness and make more informed choices.

 An additional contribution presented is the evidence of the positive and negative impacts of GDPR: Knowledge and experience of poor data handling practices are shown to harm provider trust and perceived individual power, but both trust and individual power can be improved through transparency and inclusive data processes.

 <strong>A Reframing of Data Literacy for the Sociotechnical Context</strong>

-Building on existing established thinking about data literacy as a set of skills one can acquire to increase one's effectiveness in an increasingly technological world [@gurstein2011; @knight2016; @precisely2022], this thesis offers an expanded definition of data literacy for the context of data-driven service relationships [summarised in [9.5.1](#9.5.1) and explained throughout Chapter 9], including understanding and appreciation of:
+Building on existing established thinking about _data literacy_ as a set of skills one can acquire to increase one's effectiveness in an increasingly technological world [@gurstein2011; @knight2016; @precisely2022], this thesis offers an expanded definition of data literacy for the context of data-driven service relationships [summarised in [9.5.1](#9.5.1) and explained throughout Chapter 9], including understanding and appreciation of:

 - the intrinsic value of personal data
 - the implications of how one's personal data is used and shared by organisations